phazelift/mutual-exclusive/README.md

 # mutually-exclusive

-### Check whether the characters of a string are mutually exclusive
+### Check whether the characters of two strings are mutually exclusive

 <br/>